 Simply click on a question to see its answer:

 Arizona law does not use the term or offer an expungement; however, setting-aside in Arizona has the same affect as conviction expungement in California.
 Setting aside a conviction in Arizona removes the finding of guilt and dismisses the case, so a person can truthfully say they were not convicted.

 ARS 13-907 states that a person has to fulfill the conditions of probation or the sentence in order to file for a set aside.
-However, our law firm can petition the court to reduce the amount owed.
-(ARS 13-805 and 13-810)
+However, restitution being paid to the victim is a factor to be considered and not a strict requirement in the statute.
+You may also be able to petition the court to reduce the amount owed.
+(ARS 13-805 and 13-810).